Solo Travel – Lisbon Travel Guide For The Independent Woman

 Pasteis de nata

 You’ll need to go to Pastéis de Belém in the Belém neighborhood of Lisbon for the best this city offers.
 They are delicious, but try Manteigaria for a delightfully good alternative.
 You may even like these better.
-Love them so much you want to learn how to make them?
-Check out this pastel de nata cooking class.

 Not familiar with these sweet little custard tarts?
 They were invented by monks and nuns, with the recipe kept secret – until it was finally given to the Antiga Confeitaria de Belém pastry shop.
 And the rest is history.